Author

 When it comes to McMillan’s odds for the NFL Arizona sports betting apps have several options for who could call his name.

-The top team to land McMillan out of the draft is the Dallas Cowboys, who hold the 12th pick in the first round of the 2025 NFL Draft, at +350, as the NFC East stalwarts need a top-tier pass catcher to complement Ceedee Lamb.
+The top team to land McMillan out of the draft is the Dallas Cowboys, who hold the 12th pick in the first round of the 2025 NFL Draft, at +150, as the NFC East stalwarts need a top-tier pass catcher to complement CeeDee Lamb.

-Yates’ colleague Mel Kiper has the former Wildcats gridiron supernova as the 19th ranked prospect in the 2025 draft class, making him the second highest ranked wideout in the college ranks behind defending Heisman Trophy winner Travis Hunter, who Kiper has No. 1 overall.
+Yates’ colleague Mel Kiper has the former Wildcats gridiron supernova as the 20th ranked prospect in the 2025 draft class, making him the fourth highest ranked wideout in the college ranks behind defending Heisman Trophy winner Travis Hunter, who Kiper has No. 1 overall, in addition to Matthew Golden of Texas (15th overall) and Ohio State’s Emeka Egbuka (18th overall).

 For now, what we know is that McMillan will be the second Wildcat selected in the first round in as many years, joining his former offensive teammate Jordan Morgan, who went 25th overall to the Green Bay Packers in the 2024 NFL Draft once the 2025 event kicks off from Lambeau Field on April 24.